Diabetes Desserts Cookbook For Dummies

 Tips for eating out in restaurants for Canadians with diabetes

 • Choose foods in the appropriate amounts from the different food groups.
+Choose options that offer more veggies and fruits.

-• Ask the wait staff how big the portions are.
+• Ask the waitstaff how big the portions are.
 If the portions are large, try one of the following:

-• Share the serving with your dinner-mate
+• Share the serving with your dinner-mate.

-• Eat half and take the other half home for your next day’s lunch
+• Eat half and take the other half home for your next day’s lunch.

-• Order a kid’s sized serving.
+• Order a kid’s serving.

-• Avoid “all you can eat” buffets.
+• Limit “all you can eat” buffets.

-• Make sure the wait staff are paying attention when you order a “diet” soft drink.
+• Make sure the waitstaff are paying attention when you order a diet soft drink.

 • Order baked, steamed, or broiled foods, tomato-based dishes, grilled chicken, or fish (non-battered).

 • For sandwiches, choose chicken, turkey, pastrami, or Black Forest ham.
 Ask for extra lettuce, tomatoes, or other vegetables to be added.
 If mayonnaise is being used, ask for light mayo and have them apply it to only one piece of bread.
-Choose a whole grain bun, pita, or wrap.
+Choose a whole-grain bun, pita, or wrap.

 • For dessert, order a piece of fruit or a fruit salad.
+Or share the dessert among friends and family.

-You can be diabetic and enjoy a meal just like every non-diabetic person out there does.
+Having diabetes still means you can enjoy a meal just like every person without diabetes does.
 Planning ahead and preparing everything from your ingredients to the mood of the room can help you have a successful dining experience.
-There's more help with ways to enjoy your meal when you live with diabetes available.
+Click here to check out a bonus chapter from Diabetes Cookbook For Canadians For Dummies.

 About This Article